Ridgefield-Crystal Lake Presbyterian Church

 sustainable water and health education for their communities.

-The most precious natural resource on earth is clean, safe water, especially for children, and many don't have it available.
+The most precious natural resource on earth is clean, safe water, and many don't have it available.
 780 million people around the world lack access to safe water, and 5,000 children die each day from preventable, waterborne illnesses.
-The magnitude of those numbers is beyond our grasp, when clean water is available to us with a turn of the tap, just steps away.
+The magnitude of those numbers is beyond our grasp, when clean water is available to us, usually just steps away.

 In June 2015, Ridgefield-Crystal Lake Presbyterian Church joined LWW in its mission.
-We are partnering with a Guatemalan church so that the compassion and transforming love of Jesus might be shared with our global neighbors.
-Team members are asked to break away from familiar places and routines to serve others in need, seeing new connections and making lasting friendships.
+We now partner with three Guatemalan churches so that the compassion and transforming love of Jesus might be shared with our global neighbors.
+Team members serve others in need, seeing new connections and making lasting friendships.

+RCLPC partners with Belén (Bethlehem) Presbyterian Church in Jerez Village, a small community in the southwestern part of Guatemala.
 The people of Jerez Village have a well that provides water, although not safe, throughout the year.
-They currently travel 10 kilometers to obtain safe water.
-Members of the Belén church are constructing a building for the water system on land adjacent to the church.
+Before the installation of the water system, they traveled 6 miles to obtain safe water.
+Members of the Belén church constructed a building for the water system on land adjacent to the church.

-Our partnership with the people of Belén begins with a development trip to build a good relationship, assess and test the water, and make agreements for the water treatment system and educational experiences.
-Several months later we return to teach our partners how to install the water system and teach the children and families of the community about safe water, hygiene, and Bible stories.
-Two more trips follow to solve any problems with the system and celebrate its success together.
+Our partnership with the people of Belén began in January 2016 with a development trip to build a good relationship, assess and test the water, and make agreements for the water treatment system and educational experiences.
+Then in July 2016 we returned to teach our partners how to install the water system and instruct the children and families of the community about safe water and hygiene.
+Two sustainability visits to Jerez have followed to work together to ensure the sustainability of the water project and celebrate its success together.

 We invite you to explore the opportunities described here, opening your heart and answering the call.
 You can support the Living Waters for the World project in a variety of ways.